stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 21 - Configuration.md

 ## Connection To Planning

 The result of a planning task can lead to a prototype that can subsequently be configured for similar problems with differing constraints.

+## Section Quizzes

+### Final Quiz

+_What did you learn in this lesson_?

+- Configuration is a routine design that occurs every day
+- Configuration is a task that could be addressed by many methods (e.g., case-based reasoning, planning refinement, generate and test, etc.)
+- The configuration process usually begins in the specification space and outputs an an _arrangement model_ in the configuration space through iterations of solutioning